Cray-HPE/docs-csm/operations/node_management/Defragment_NID_Numbering.md

 These might be NCNs and UANs or compute nodes that were not covered by the specified include list.
 Here are some scenarios and how to fix them:

-1. Computes nodes in cabinets `x1000` and `x1002` where specified in the include list so the new NID block is 1000-1100 but the compute nodes in cabinet `x1001` have NIDs 1090-1140.
+* Computes nodes in cabinets `x1000` and `x1002` were specified in the include list, so the new NID block is 1000-1100, but the compute nodes in cabinet `x1001` have NIDs 1090-1140.
   This would create a conflict so `defragment_nids.py` will return an error.
 This can be fixed by:

-    * Changing the starting NID for the new NID block (e.g., 1200).
+  * Change the starting NID for the new NID block (e.g., 1200).
   * Include `x1001` in the include list to include it in the new NID block.
   * Run `defragment_nids.py` to first move the computes nodes in `x1001` to another NID block then rerun `defragment_nids.py` for the compute nodes in cabinets `x1000` and `x1002`.

-2. Computes nodes in cabinet `x1000` where specified in the include list so the new NID block is 1000-1100 but `x1000c1b0n0` is a UAN that was given the NID 1000.
+* Computes nodes in cabinet `x1000` were specified in the include list, so the new NID block is 1000-1100, but `x1000c1b0n0` is a UAN that was given the NID 1000.
   This would create a conflict so `defragment_nids.py` will return an error.
 This can be fixed by:

-    * Changing the starting NID for the new NID block (e.g., 1001).
+  * Change the starting NID for the new NID block (e.g., 1001).
   * Manually change the NID of the UAN in HSM and SLS then rerun `defragment_nids.py` for the nodes in `x1000`.

-3. Computes nodes in cabinet `x1000` where specified in the include list so the new NID block is 1000-1100 but `x3000c0b0n0` is an NCN that was given the NID 1000.
+* Computes nodes in cabinet `x1000` were specified in the include list, so the new NID block is 1000-1100, but `x3000c0b0n0` is an NCN that was given the NID 1000.
   This would create a conflict so `defragment_nids.py` will return an error.
 It is not recommended to try and change the NID of an NCN.
 The best course of action is to change the starting NID for the new NID block.